 |

-VEMIA will insure items delivered to us (from the time when they are delivered to us in the agreed manner and signed for, until the lot is sold) against loss or damage from accident, fire, flood or theft.
-The responsibility for insuring a lot passes in law to the buyer immediately 'the hammer has fallen' - i.e. the lot has been sold - but we will take all reasonable steps to safeguard the lot.
+VEMIA will insure items delivered to us (from the time when they are collected by us ordelivered to us in the agreed manner and signed for, until the lot is sold) against loss or damage from accident, fire, flood or theft.

 |